 Quinn discovers that her hallucinations point back to Right Path, a former youth facility turned residential mental health center.
-And home to an underground disciplinary committee where teens and young adults are taken, never to be seen again.
+And rumored to house an underground disciplinary committee where teens and young adults are taken, never to be seen again.

-When her best friend is sent to Right Path, Quinn reluctantly rejoins the program, determined to protect her, and make sure no one suffers at their hands again.
-Upon arrival, Quinn uncovers the program’s methods have escalated to include psychological torture in order to keep their patients in line.
-She must blend in with the program’s strange dark culture around her and fight to hold onto her dream of becoming a successful concert photographer.
-But the more immersed she is in Right Path, the more she risks exposing her secrets, including the truth about the kidnapping, to everyone she knows.
-Including who she really is.
+When her best friend is sent to Right Path, Quinn reluctantly rejoins the program, determined to protect her and make sure no one suffers at their hands again.
+Upon arrival, Quinn discovers the program’s methods have escalated to include psychological torture.
+Immersed in the program’s strange dark culture, she struggles to blend in whilst holding onto her identity, on which her grasp is slipping with each passing day.

 Carmen Maria Machado